GiuseNguyenJohn/CBF-PicoCTF-2022/reverse_engineering/500_wizardlike.md

 ## Solution
-This writeup is intended to provide just enough information for a streamlined solve; it is not exactly how we solved the challenge.
-For an overly verbose and accurate description of our trials and tribulations, visit our other writeup of wizardlike [here](500_verbose_wizardlike.md).
+This writeup is intended to provide just enough information for a streamlined solve; it is not exactly what we experienced.
 ### Static Analysis in Ghidra
 The first step
 ### Dynamic Analysis in Radare2